ch1y0w0/CLIntercept/README.md

 1. Simple and begginer-friendly
 2. Fast
 3. Lightweight
-4. Written in raw Python with no dependencies
+4. Written in raw Python with as less as dependencies possible